edgar-ta/snake-game/to-do-list.md

     I might make the board to remove the different blocks that it doesn't use, or something like that

+    I came up with an idea; make the board slightly larger than 2n<sup>2</sup>, (while keeping the positions of every block) so that the new blocks added don't overflow

 - [ ] **Make the menu actually work**
 - [ ] **Implement animation in the movement of the blocks**